mentionm/crypto-resources/README.md

 - [Crypto.com](https://crypto.com/) - Leading mobile app allowing to instantly buy 200+ cryptos. **Issues Visa card!**
 - [Trust Wallet](https://trustwallet.com/) - Hundreds of cryptos supported.
 Allows buying with a card.

 *There are hundreds of crypto exchanges and apps available.
-Here is mentioned only most popular and well-known sites.
+Here is mentioned only the most popular and well-known sites.
 You can use [Coingecko crypto exchanges list](https://www.coingecko.com/en/exchanges) by volume, number of coins, pairs, etc.*

 ### 🚀 Launchpads
 - [DAO Maker](https://daomaker.com/) - Popular multi-chain launchpad with in-depth research feature.